 Part I. General introduction of Spring Festival – The Chinese/lunar New Year

-The first day of the first lunar month is the Spring Festival, the beginning of a new year for China.
-Spring Festival is an ancient and grand traditional Chinese festival, China’s biggest extravaganza and a day for a family reunion.
+The first day of the first lunar month is the Spring Festival, beginning a new year for China.
+Spring Festival is an ancient and grand traditional Chinese festival, China’s biggest extravaganza, and a day for a family reunion.
 Being around family members at the turn of the year is a vital ritual for the Chinese people.
-Many of those living away from their hometowns return home during Spring Festival, which gives rise to what’s called “the largest annual human migration in the world”, also known as the “Spring Festival travel rush”.
+Many of those living away from their hometowns return home during Spring Festival, which gives rise to what’s called “the largest annual human migration in the world,” also known as the “Spring Festival travel rush.”

-The Spring Festival starts from 23rd or 24th of the 12th lunar month
+The Spring Festival starts from the 23rd or 24th of the 12th lunar month.

 Legend of the custom of Spring Festival

 These customs can be traced back to a Chinese legend.
-It is said that in ancient times, there was a monster named Nian, who would come out and harm the world by the end of each lunar year.
-People then took measures to send the monster away, such as putting up red couplets as Nian detested the colour red and setting off fireworks and firecrackers at their doors to scare it away.
+In ancient times, a monster named Nian would come out and harm the world by the end of each lunar year.
+People then took measures to send the monster away, such as putting up red couplets as Nian detested the color red and setting off fireworks and firecrackers at their doors to scare it away.

 What You Need to Do during the Spring Festival

 In addition to staying up late on New Year’s Eve, having a New Year’s Eve dinner and watching the Spring Festival Gala are two important customs of Spring Festival.
 New Year’s Eve dinner is manifested in different ways in different parts of China.
-Those in South China must have a dish of fish because “fish” in Chinese sounds similar to the character of “prosperity” symbolizing an abundant and comfortable life.
-Those in North China often eat dumplings, which symbolize “reunion” and “fortune”.
+Those in South China must have a fish dish because “fish” in Chinese sounds similar to the character of “prosperity,” symbolizing an abundant and comfortable life.
+Those in North China often eat dumplings, which symbolize “reunion” and “fortune.”

 The Spring Festival Gala

-The Spring Festival Gala is a variety TV program broadcast annually to celebrate the lunar New Year.
-The Gala attracts the largest audience of any entertainment show in the world and runs for more than four hours, making it the longest TV show in the world.
+The Spring Festival Gala is a variety of TV programs broadcast annually to celebrate the lunar New Year.
+The Gala attracts the largest audience of any entertainment show globally and runs for more than four hours, making it the longest TV show in the world.
 It is often hailed as a cultural feast for Chinese people on New Year’s Eve.